mxjp/preact-i18n/README.md

 <TX value={["Apple", "Apples"]} count={1} />
 // Apple
 ```
-Note, that the number of forms depends on the language.
+The number of forms depends on the language.
+You can lookup the number in [plurals.json5](./resources/plurals.json5).

 ## Interval Plurals
 Interval plurals are not yet supported.